hpssjellis/pgb-mobile-app-design/a-scripts-advanced/README.md

 These scripts should be in the correct folder when you activate them.
 Good idea to drag them into the main workspace folder from your repository.

+Note: 2 files in this directory (pakage.json and Procfile) are needed in the main www folder only if pushing your repository to heroku.